 Trauma and Orthopaedic surgeon with

-an interest in trauma and upper limb surgery.
+an interest in routine and trauma upper limb surgery.

-Mr Taff Edwards is a fellowship trained Trauma and Orthopaedic surgeon with an interest in trauma and upper limb surgery.
+Mr Taff Edwards is a fellowship trained Trauma and Orthopaedic surgeon with an interest in routine and trauma upper limb surgery.

 He is also a proud member of the British Army and has served abroad on many occasions as a proactive team member and leader contributing to the surgical management and reconstruction of the critically injured.

-Mr Edwards is currently a Consultant Surgeon at the Royal London Hospital, a Major Trauma Centre where he offers outstanding care to severely injured patients as well as an elective service in Hand and Wrist surgery.
+Mr Edwards is currently a Consultant Surgeon at the Royal London Hospital, a Major Trauma Centre where he offers outstanding care to severely injured patients as well as an elective service in Hand, Wrist and Elbow surgery.
 His background extends from experience and training at the DGH and Trauma Centre Level,

-and British Society of Surgery – Hand Advanced Training Fellows based at Wrightington hospital where he specialized in wrist/hand surgery, complex elbow reconstruction and peripheral nerve injury.
+and has undertaken the yearlong prestigious British Society of Surgery to the Hand (BSSH) Advanced Training Fellowship based at Wrightington hospital where he specialised in wrist/hand surgery, complex elbow reconstruction and peripheral nerve injury.

 Mr Edwards enjoys involvement in pragmatic evidence-based clinically driven research and has engaged in clinical research whilst on Fellowship in collaboration with a team of specialists expertized in their field.